 Time Tracking with Tempo

-From time to time, we like to highlight apps that Atlas Authority recommends to our clients.
-In cases where clients need more than Jira’s out-of-the-box time tracking functionality, we always recommend Tempo and its suite of apps.
+From time to time, we like to highlight apps we at Atlas Authority recommend to our clients.
+In cases where clients need more than Jira’s out-of-the-box time-tracking functionality, we always recommend Tempo time tracking and its suite of apps.
 Tempo is one of our partners and an Atlassian Marketplace vendor.
-In this post, we’ll review Tempo’s apps and highlight why they’re our go-to vendor for tracking time.
+In this post, we’ll review Tempo’s apps and highlight why they’re our go-to vendor for tracking time in Jira.

 Tempo offers three apps you can download from the Atlassian Marketplace:

 - Tempo Timesheets allows you to pull reports on your user’s logged time so that you can use that information for accounting or invoicing purposes.
 (This is Tempo’s most popular app.)